mybooking-es/mybooking-wp-plugin/readme.txt

 == Upgrade Notice ==

 = 1.0.1 =
-* Fixed Renting: My reservation when no reservation form
+* Fixed Renting: My reservation when no reservation form + Added vertical layout to selector widgets and shortcodes

 = 1.0.0 =
 * Added Transfer module and improved themes compatibility